 - Weight — similar to “body”, the sensation when a wine feels thick or rich on the palate

 - Yeast — a microorganism endemic to vineyards and produced commercially that converts grape sugars into alcohol

 - Yield — the productivity of a vineyard

 - Young — an immature wine that is usually bottled and sold within a year of its vintage.
-Wines meant to be drunk “young” are noted for their fresh and crisp flavors.
+Wines meant to be drunk “young” are noted for their fresh and crisp flavours.

-By booking your wine tour in Europe with us, you will work with one dedicated consultant, who will listen to your requests and discuss different options with you.
-All of this coupled with a knowledge of the country means you will get the best out of the time you have to spend on your next tour in Portugal.
+We are a team of Portuguese tourism professionals and by booking your wine tour in Europe with Wine Tourism in Portugal, you will work with a dedicated consultant, who will listen to your requests and present you the best options for an unforgettable time in Portugal.